Our Story

 We know the importance of that light.

-In Canada, 1 in 5 people will experience a mental health challenge each year (CMHA), and nearly two-thirds of adults will face at least one potentially traumatic event in their lifetime (Statistics Canada).
+In Canada, about 1 in 5 people experience a mental health challenge each year, and nearly two-thirds of adults will face at least one potentially traumatic event in their lifetime.
+Yet many people continue to struggle in silence and face barriers to support.